Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Regularity condition and patchwork condition

 When Assumption 1 and Assumption 2 hold, the patchwork condition (and hence the regularity condition) requests the {\em presence of the effective horizon} on the background solution.
 As far as the authors have checked, all the models we deal with in this paper satisfy these assumptions at $u=u_*$.
-This suggests that the concept of effective temperature in nonequilibrium steady states exists in a wide range of holographic models.
-When the solution $F_{ux}$ is regular at $u=u_{*}$, Assumption 2 holds.
-This means that the idea of imposing regularity of the solution at the point of degeneration (that is $u=u_{*}$ for our case) still holds for the models we deal with in this paper and the patchwork condition is consistent with this idea.
+This suggests that the concept of effective temperature in nonequilibrium steady states exists in a wide range of holographic models not only for the models whose action has the square-root structure.

 Now we have a comment on the coordinate system we employ.
-If we use the Schwarzschild coordinates, the patchwork phenomenon is not observed explicitly, in the present model linear in $\mathcal{F}$.
+If we use the Schwarzschild coordinates, the patchwork phenomenon is not observed for the field $a'(u)$ explicitly, in the present model linear in $\mathcal{F}$.
 The reason is as follows.
 The patchwork phenomenon occurs in such a way that the regular solution penetrates the effective horizon from outside the effective horizon into the inside of it.
 In the case of the present model, the location of the effective horizon coincides with that of the event horizon of the bulk geometry.
-Since the Schwarzshicld coordinates cover only outside the event horizon, we cannot observe the recombination of the solutions where a solution inside the horizon and that outside the horizon merge into a single regular solution.
-However, we can work on the Schwarzschild coordinates in the cases of more general models we present in section \ref{sec:higher-order} and in section \ref{sec:DBI} where the effective horizon, the point where the patchwork occurs, is located outside the event horizon.
-In this case, the inside of the effective horizon is at least partly covered by the Schwarzshicld coordinates.
-Even though we work on the ingoing Eddington-Finkelstein coordinates in section \ref{sec:higher-order} and in section \ref{sec:DBI}, we also present how it works on the Schwarzschild coordinates in appendix \ref{sec:Schwarzschild}.
+Since the Schwarzschild coordinates cover only outside the event horizon, we cannot observe the recombination of the solutions where a solution inside the horizon and that outside the horizon merge into a single regular solution.
+However, we can work on the Schwarzschild coordinates in the cases of more general models we present in Sec.~\ref{sec:higher-order} and in Sec.~\ref{sec:DBI} where the effective horizon, the point where the patchwork occurs, is located outside the event horizon.
+In this case, the inside of the effective horizon is at least partly covered by the Schwarzschild coordinates.
+Even though we work on the ingoing Eddington-Finkelstein coordinates in Sec.~\ref{sec:higher-order} and in Sec.~\ref{sec:DBI}, we also present how it works on the Schwarzschild coordinates in Appendix \ref{sec:Schwarzschild}.